amatthiessen/Portfolio/LA_Crime_Map/README.md

 crime_df = crime_df.loc[crime_df["Dates"] > "2017-05-01", :]
 ```

-Next I converted the latitude and longitude values from string to floats and stored them in a latitude list  and alongitude lists.
+Next I converted the latitude and longitude values from string to floats and stored them in a latitude list and a longitude list.
 I noticed that the geographic area of Los Angeles was larger in this dataset than in the liquor store dataset.
 To account for this difference I shrunk the crime locations data set so that it covered the same area as the liquor store data.

 ```python